Friends Reunited

 Friends Reunited was a portfolio of social networking websites based upon the themes of reunion with research, dating and job-hunting.
 The first and eponymous website was created by a husband-and-wife team in the classic back-bedroom Internet start-up; it was the first online social network to achieve prominence in Britain, and it weathered the dotcom bust.

 Each site worked on the principle of user-generated content through which registered users were able to post information about themselves which could be searched by other users.
 A double-blind email system allowed contact between users.
 Formerly, the site cost £7.50 per year to use but it was later free of charge.

 The main Friends Reunited site aimed to reunite people who had in common a school, university, address, workplace, sports club or armed service; the sister site Genes Reunited enabled members to pool their family trees and identify common ancestors; the Dating and Jobs sister sites linked members with similar attributes, interests and/or locations.

 Friends Reunited branding was attached to CD collections of nostalgic popular music, and television programmes broadcast on the ITV network, which owned the site until August 2009.
 A book of members' stories was published in 2003 by Virgin Books, and a song about (and named after) the site was released by The Hussys in 2006.

-Following ITV's sale of the site to DC Thomson's Brightsolid subsidiary in 2009, the company relaunched Friends Reunited in March 2012 with a new emphasis on nostalgia and memories.
+Following ITV's sale of the site to DC Thomson's Brightsolid subsidiary in 2009, the company relaunched Friends Reunited in March 2012 with an emphasis on nostalgia and memories.

-On 18 January 2016, Friends Reunited announced that it would be closing down the website after 16 years of operation.
-On 26 February 2016 the site closed down.
+On 26 February 2016 the website closed down, after 16 years of operation.